shijistar/enum-plus/README.md

 #### Narrowing the `number` type to enum value sequences &nbsp;&nbsp;<sup>_[TypeScript ONLY]_</sup>

-By using the `valueType` type constraint, you can narrow the field type from the broad `number` or `string` type to a limited sequence of enum values, which not only reduces the possibility of erroneous assignments, but also improves the readability of the code
+By leveraging the `valueType` type constraint, you can narrow variable types from broad primitives like `number` or `string` to precise enum value unions.
+This type narrowing not only prevents invalid assignments at compile time, but also enhances code readability and self-documentation while providing stronger type safety guarantees.

 ```typescript
 const weekValue: number = 8; // 👎 Any number can be assigned to the week enum, even if it is wrong